newdex/api-docs/api/how_to_make_order.md

 ### 1、Transfer via cleos command

-Cleos is the EOS official command line tool, it is recommended that you install eosio.cdt using package management (currently only supports MacOS and Linux mainstream distributions).
-For details, see: https://github.com/EOSIO/EOSIO.cdt.
+Cleos is the EOS official command line tool, it is recommended that you install EOS using package tools (currently only supports MacOS and Linux mainline distributions).
+For details, see: https://github.com/EOSIO/eos.
 Call cleos through the command line method, using the following common commands:

 #### Create wallet
 ```